 Students will follow the current events and apply the financial concepts to determine the cause behind the movement in security prices as news unfolds.
 They will perform fundamental analysis and understand how government actions and policies affect cash flow expectations and valuation of projects and securities.
 The course will introduce the students to various forms of currency exposures and ways to hedge such exposures.
 Students will be introduced to cutting edge financial products and ever evolving tools used to speculate and/or manage different types of risks.
-Prerequisite: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better.
-The online sections of this course does include weekly mandatory online live chat sessions in real time scheduled on Wednesday evenings from 6:30 p.m. to 8:00 p.m.
-Eastern Standard Time zone.
+Prerequisite: FIN 5130 with a grade of B or better.
+The online section of this course includes weekly online chat sessions.
+Students should contact the instructor for chat session dates and times and to seek alternate methods of attendance should scheduling not permit live attendance.